html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

   <x-foo-with-markup></x-foo-with-markup>
 </div>

-Instantiating this tag and inspecting in the DevTools should show:
+Instantiating this tag and inspecting in the DevTools (right-click, select Inspect Element) should show:

     ▾<x-foo-with-markup>
        <b>I'm an x-foo-with-markup!</b>